-If you are planning to travel out of the United States and then return to continue studying in The Tseng College, submit a Travel Request to the Office of Admissions, Registration and Client Services (ARC) on the 2nd Floor of the Extended University Commons Building in EU 200 at least a week prior to your planned departure.
+If you are planning to travel out of the United States and then return to continue studying in The Tseng College, submit a Travel Request to a DSO in ARC (Office of Admissions, Registration and Client Services) at least a week prior to your planned departure.

 Travel Eligibility for all F-1 Students

 - travel when school is not in session

 - be returning to the Tseng College to continue your studies (not transferring at the time of travel)

 What is a Travel I-20?

 Whenever students on F-1 visas travel outside of the U.S., they must have a Form I-20 that one of their DSOs has signed (endorsed) on page 2 to present to the Customs and Border Protection officer when they re-enter the United States.
 An endorsed I-20 is commonly referred to as a ‘Travel I-20.’